 For course descriptions and requirements for the major and our recently created minors (one medieval, the other early modern), refer to the Academic Bulletin: Medieval & Early Modern Stuides.

 Suggested curricular flow through the major

 There is no standard “path” through the Medieval & Early Modern Studies major.
 MEMS 200, Discourse and Methods in Medieval & Early Modern Studies, is the introductory methods course, but, from there forward, students find their own directions.
 For this reason, it is especially important that interested students contact professors in the program to discuss their interests and seek advice.
-In the 2015-2016 Academic Year, Professor Carol Ann Johnston, Department of English, will be serving as Chair.
+Please contact the Medieval & Early Modern Studies Chair for guidance.

 Honors in MEMS is a semester-long independent study (MEMS 490) undertaken by a senior MEMS Major on a focused research topic.
 Students who plan to pursue MEMS in graduate school are particularly encouraged to apply.
 An honors project can help a student develop valuable research skills for graduate work, as well as demonstrate to prospective graduate programs an ability to pursue in-depth research.